 1. Specialist inspectors might be involved in an investigation either as part of the investigation team (albeit with specialist knowledge) or as an independent expert witness.
 The specialist knowledge of inspectors involved in an investigation may allow them to be treated as an expert witness in the event of a prosecution and thus give opinion evidence.
-The courts have held that the fact that an expert may be employed by one of the parties to litigation or the investigating authority would not debar him/her from giving expert evidence 1.
+The courts have held that the fact that an expert may be employed by one of the parties to litigation or the investigating authority would not debar them from giving expert evidence 1.
 The same principle applies to inspectors acting as experts in HSE prosecutions.

 4. Expert witnesses enjoy three privileges over ordinary witnesses of fact:

 5. An expert witness may give opinions to assist in resolving issues concerning matters of knowledge which can only be acquired by special training or experience 2.
-His/her role is to assist the court or jury on matters where their ordinary, everyday experience does not enable them to adequately consider the issues in the case 3.
+Their role is to assist the court or jury on matters where their ordinary, everyday experience does not enable them to adequately consider the issues in the case 3.
 It is for the court to decide whether a witness is properly qualified to give an expert opinion 4 and the admissibility and weight of their evidence 5.
 Factors which the court may take into account when determining the reliability of expert opinion are detailed in the Criminal Practice Directions 2015; they include the quality of data, the validity, accuracy and reliability of methods used, safety of inferences relied upon, peer review, range of expertise, completeness of information available and range of opinion.
 6

 6. The facts on which the expert's opinions are based must be either admitted or proved by admissible evidence.
 Usually, such facts are established by other witnesses but they may include facts observed by the expert him/herself.